ghcho-1664377/infoforgood.github.io/docs/index.markdown

 layout: default
 title: Info for Good
 ---
 No one likes filling out intake forms, they are often difficult to understand and fatiguing to complete.
-These negative effects are increased when the users completing the form are living with disabilities.
+These challenges are only compounded when the users trying to complete the form are living with disabilities.
 This project aims to understand and address the major pain points disabled individuals face when completing online forms.
 <br>

 ![Project Poster](/img/poster.png)